-- centralised model for Italian subsidiaries identified according to proportionality principles in relation to their complexity; to this end, the Group avails itself of a Local Referent who report functionally to the corresponding Parent Company Function, guaranteeing support whenever necessary; - for foreign subsidiaries, the presence of an appropriate Risk Control Function which reports functionally to the Parent Company Risk Control Function is provided.
+- centralised model for Italian subsidiaries identified according to proportionality principles in relation to their complexity; to this end, the Group avails itself of a Local Referent who has a functional reporting line to the corresponding Parent Company Function, guaranteeing support whenever necessary; - for foreign subsidiaries, the presence of an appropriate Risk Control Function which has a functional reporting line to the Parent Company Risk Control Function is provided.
 In order to guarantee the management and coordination of the Parent Company, it is provided that said entity's Risk Control Function is to be involved in the definition and monitoring of the objectives assigned to the corresponding function of the foreign subsidiary, in observance of the restrictions set forth in local regulations.
 The hierarchical positioning of the Risk Control Function is formalised in each different subsidiary regulation.